nosas/blog/toonvision/object_detection/article.md

 ### R-CNN

-Regions with convolutional neural networks (R-CNN) is a two-shot detection algorithm.
+Regions with Convolutional Neural Networks (R-CNN) is a two-shot detection algorithm created in 2013.
-R-CNN combines rectangular region proposals with convolutional neural network features to detect objects.
+R-CNN combines **rectangular region proposals** with **convolutional neural network features** to detect objects.
 The first stage, region proposal, identifies a subset of regions in an image that might contain an object.
-The second stage classifies the object in each region.
+The second stage classifies the object in each region using a CNN classifier.

 R-CNNs can be boiled down to the following three processes: